-The primary responsibility for student dress lies with the parent; however, the school does enforce a reasonable dress code.
+The primary responsibility for student dress lies with the parent: however, the school does enforce a reasonable dress code.
 Appropriate dress takes into consideration the values of the school as an institution of learning, health and safety factors during school activities, age, and pupil grade levels.

-1) Garments and accessories with inappropriate letters or pictures which can reasonably be deemed to demonstrate gang affiliation are not allowed.
+Garments, including hats and accessories, with inappropriate letters or pictures which can reasonably be deemed to demonstrate gang affiliation are not allowed.

-Parents will be contacted and asked to bring appropriate shoes or clothing to school if a student's clothing or accessories do not meet dress code.
+Parents will be contacted and asked to bring appropriate clothing.